lanlankai/fast_pdf/README.md

 # fast_pdf
 A matlab code for fast calculation of pdf.
 Please cite the following papers if you use these codes in your research.
-A fast algorithm is used in this code to calculate the probability density function without box-counting.
+A fast algorithm is used in this code to calculate the probability density function without box-counting with the uniform bins.
-Note that this code only works for 1D data, or in other words, it does not work for the joint pdf.

 @Article{Huang2011PoF,